klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 # KNOWLEDGE REPRESENTATION

-Thus, we have arrived at the first task in this course: It is to understand how to `represent` beliefs, emperical evidence, logical arguments, and facts.
+The first task in this course is to understand how to `represent` beliefs, emperical evidence, logical arguments, and facts.
 And since it is an engineering course, our goal will be to make such representations computer-based so that we can manipulate these notions, enabling our computers to form their own beliefs and justifications.